Apology Not Fucking Accepted

 Scott withdrew his head from the cupboard.
 "What?"

 "Sit down.
 I want to talk to you."

-Scott's mouth twitched as if he was going to smile, but when his gaze met Harry's, his mouth flattened and his eyes narrowed.
+Scott's lips twitched as if he were going to smile; when his gaze met Harry's, his mouth flattened and his eyes narrowed.
 "About what?"

 "What do you think?
 Take a wild guess," Harry said harshly.

 Scott dropped the tin he was holding and raised a questioning eyebrow.
 "Are you still mad about the radio thing?"

 As a matter of fact, Harry was, but that wasn't the present issue.
 He pointed at his scar.
 "About this."